 In addition to my writing, view another journal entry posted on June 3 in From My Journal.
 While Big Sky Buckeye enjoys writing poetry and short stories, much of his journal writing is inspired from reading and commenting on other blogger’s posts.

-You are invited to read a quote updated on February 4 from thoughts found in the words of Czech Republic born writer Martina Boone.
-She shares encouraging words about family’s role in one’s life.
+You are invited to read a quote updated on June 3 from thoughts found in the words of American country music singer-songwriter Brad Paisley.
+He shares a couple of dynamic reflections.

 Here’s my Baker’s Dozen, featuring 13 of my recent writings from the past couple of weeks.
 Each post is linked to take you right to its location.
 Other poems, short stories, and feature writings can be found in the archives (found at the top of the page), which will be updated frequently with past selections.
 Enjoy!